top of page

 The verb 'rotate' derives its etymology from the Latin word 'rotatus,' which is the past participle of 'rotare.'
 This Latin term means 'to turn in a circle' or 'to revolve.'
 The root of 'rotare' can be traced back to the Proto-Indo-European word '*wrótwos,' which also relates to turning or twisting.
 This evolution of the word reflects the concept of spinning or turning around an axis or fixed point, which is central to the meaning of 'rotate.'
 Whether it's the rotation of the Earth on its axis or simply turning an object, this term's etymology emphasizes the circular motion or revolution that characterizes the action of rotating.

-Quiz: Find the meaning of rotate
+Quiz: Find the meaning of the verb rotate:

 Try Again!